5 Spooky Problems, That Scare the IT Department

 3 – Duplicate Emails

 Like ghosts from the past, emails occasionally return from your deleted items to haunt you.
-There are many different types of haunted email.
-The most common one is your basic correspondence with old colleagues whom no longer work with you.
+There are many different types of haunted emails.
+The most common one is your basic correspondence with old colleagues who no longer work with you.
 These are merely annoying, and can usually just be deleted again.

 Our Recommended Solution: